delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Highest Post Score | 675 | 772 |1250 | 1484 |

 It's clear that the average post scores in March and April were much higher than the average post scores in Top 1000 posts of all time and in February (267.42 and 245.7 points compared to 207 and 2018.5 points).
-Then, more users "agreed" with the sentiment of posts in March and April, since scores record the number of likes/upvotes.
+Then, more users "agreed" with the sentiment of posts in March and April, since scores record the number of upvotes.

 Another important statistic trends upwards in the critical months of March and April.
-The average number of comments
+The average number of comments in March and April were *99.84* and *84/73*, respectively, compared to *80.74* in February and *77.01* in the Top 1000.
+A higher average number of comments on a post indicates a higher level of user engagement with a post.
+From this it seems to me that a lot more users were involved with the posts in the critical months after the beginning of the economic fallout of the pandemic.

+Notice that while this rise in engagement could possibly be attributed to the fact more people were

 | Statistic   | March Posts | --Top 1000 Form Posts of All Time--
 | ----------- | ----------- | ----------- |